The Darwin Incident: Reception

 By May 2024, the manga had over 1.6 million copies in circulation.
 It ranked 10th on Takarajimasha's Kono Manga ga Sugoi!
 2022 list of best manga for male readers.
 The series won the 15th Manga Taishō in 2022.
 The series ranked second on the Publisher Comics' Recommended Comics of 2022.
 It won an Excellence Award at the 25th Japan Media Arts Festival in 2022.
-It was ranked fifth at the 1st Late Night Manga Award hosted by Bungeishunjū's Crea magazine in 2022.
-It was nominated for the 47th Kodansha Manga Award in the general category in 2023; it was also nominated for the 48th edition in the same category in 2024.
+It was ranked fifth at the first Late Night Manga Award hosted by Bungeishunjū's Crea magazine in 2022.
+It was nominated for the 47th Kodansha Manga Award in the general category in 2023; it was also nominated for the 48th edition in the same category in 2024; it won the award in the 50th edition in 2026.

 The manga was awarded the French 17th ACBD's Prize "Asie de la Critique" in 2023.
 It was nominated for the Japan Society and Anime NYC's first American Manga Awards in the Best New Manga category in 2024.